 In 2014 a number of organisations came together to hold two events in the North West under the banner 'Framing the Future'.
 At these, participants expressed a clear sense of frustration that, at a national level, matters of planning and economic development were not being given the attention that they deserved, and that spatial planning processes at the sub-national level were fragmented.
 There was agreement that, in the absence of any serious national spatial plan, the north of England needed a plan of its own.

-In 2015 IPPR North and the Royal Town Planning Institute (RTPI) issued a call for evidence, and organised 11 roundtable discussions in six northern cities.
-We also held a Northern Summit in January 2016, with further plenary debates and interactive voting.
-Through all of these activities we asked the question, 'Do we need a Great North Plan?'.
-The response was an overwhelming 'yes' (93 per cent); and, when asked about their more specific attitudes towards the Great North Plan, 58 per cent of respondents said that, 'We need to get on and do it'.
+In 2015 IPPR North and the RTPI issued a call for evidence, and organised 11 roundtable discussions in six northern cities.
+We also held a Northern Summit in January 2016, with debates and interactive voting.
+Through all of these activities we asked 'Do we need a Great North Plan?'.
+The response was an overwhelming 'yes' (93%); and, when asked about their more specific attitudes towards the Great North Plan, 58% of respondents said that, 'We need to get on and do it'.

-This blueprint is not the Great North Plan itself – although its centrefold spread is illustrative of what part of the Great North Plan could look like.
-Instead, it represents the best of the ideas of the more than 350 people who have fed into our thinking on the issue so far.
-It sets out a series of principles to guide how the Plan should be developed; identifies the suite of documents that might together comprise the Great North Plan; suggests the different themes or 'layers' of planning that need to be fitted together through collaborative action involving many stakeholders; and proposes a process for the next steps in moving from blueprint to plan.
+This blueprint is not the Great North Plan itself – although its centrefold spread illustrates what part of the Great North Plan could look like.
+It represents the best ideas from over 350 people who fed into our thinking on the issue so far.
+It sets out a series of principles to guide how the Plan should be developed; identifies the suite of documents that might together comprise the Great North Plan; suggests different planning issues that need to be fitted together through collaborative action; and proposes a process for the next steps in moving from blueprint to plan.